An Introduction to String Newton-Cartan Holography and Integrability: Non-relativistic gauge theories

 \section{Non-relativistic gauge theories}

 Quantum field theories with broken Lorentz invariance are particularly relevant for describing condensed matter systems, where Lorentz invariance of the microscopic description is no longer necessary.
 Non-relativistic quantum field theories find various applications, among which the fractional quantum Hall effect \cite{Geracie:2014nka}, cold atoms \cite{Son:2008ye} unitary Fermi gas \cite{Nishida:2010tm}, strange metals \cite{Hartnoll:2009ns}, superconductivity \cite{PhysRev.108.1175}.
 Focusing on String and M-theory context, one of the simplest example of non-relativistic gauge theory is Galilean Electrodynamics \cite{Santos:2004pq}.
-It was proposed as a Lagrangian theory that captures the so-called electric and magnetic non-relativistic limits of the relativistic Maxwell equations found by Le Bellac and L\'evy-Leblond in \cite{LeBellac}.
+It was derived from a five-dimensional spacetime framework, as suggested in \cite{OKTO}, and proposed as a Lagrangian theory that captures the so-called electric and magnetic non-relativistic limits of the relativistic Maxwell equations, identified by Le Bellac and L'evy-Leblond in \cite{LeBellac}.
 Later, various aspects of Galilean Electrodynamics (GED) were studied.
-Its action was found to appear as a non-relativistic limit of Maxwell theory coupled to a massless scalar field \cite{Bergshoeff:2015sic}, and also via a null-reduction \cite{Duval:1990hj, Duval:1984cj, Julia:1994bs, Festuccia:2016caf, Bagchi:2022twx}.
+Its action was found to appear as a non-relativistic limit of Maxwell theory coupled to a massless scalar field \cite{Bergshoeff:2015sic}, and also via a null-reduction\footnote{The null-reduction procedure is based on the fact that the Bargmann algebra in $d$ dimensions, i.e. the central extension of the Galilei algebra, can be consistently embedded into the Lorentz algebra in $d+1$ dimensions, see e.g. \cite{OKTO}.} \cite{Duval:1990hj, Duval:1984cj, Julia:1994bs, Festuccia:2016caf, Bagchi:2022twx}.
 The symmetries of its action are given by a twisted version of the conformal Milne algebra, where the scaling generator of spacetime coordinates is replaced by two independent generators that scale time and space separately \cite{Fontanella:2024hgv} - see also \cite{Festuccia:2016caf, Bagchi:2022twx, Bagchi:2014ysa}.
 A preliminary work on quantisation of GED theory was done in \cite{Chapman:2020vtn, Banerjee:2022uqj}, and a supersymmetric version of GED in 2+1 dimensions was found in \cite{Baiguera:2022cbp}.

 Another non-relativistic gauge theory of great importance in the String and M-theory context is the non-abelian version of GED, called Galilean Yang-Mills (GYM) \cite{Bagchi:2015qcw}.
 This theory can also be derived via null reduction \cite{Bagchi:2022twx}.
 The symmetries of the Galilean Yang-Mills action are given by the conformal Milne algebra \cite{Fontanella:2024hgv}.
 The BRST symmetry was studied in \cite{Islam:2023iju}, whereas coupling GYM with fermions was discussed in \cite{Bagchi:2017yvj} - see also \cite{Lambert:2024yjk}.